dumyy/handpose/README.md

 - pillow
 - some other packages important

-our code is tested in Ubuntu 14.04 and 16.04 environment with GTX 1080 and RTX 2080 TI
+our code is tested in Ubuntu 14.04 and 16.04 environment with GTX 1080 and RTX 2080 TI.

+2 examples

+- config 1: gtx1080+cuda9.0+cudnn7.x+tensorflow1.9+ubuntu16.04
+- config 2: rtx2080ti+cuda10+cudnn7.x+tensorflow1.13+ubuntu16.04

+You should match right cudnn version in this [site](https://developer.nvidia.com/rdp/cudnn-archive)

 ## Data Reprocessing